High School

 High school practices character traits throughout their years: responsibility, self-control, kind words, gratitude, inquisitiveness, integrity, diligence, and consideration.
 Students have chapel each week where they learn more about these traits as well as more about serving and loving God.
 Various talents are used at chapel through student-led worship teams and assistance in sound.
 Small groups meet intermittently for a more in-depth topic discussion.

 Technology increasingly becomes an engaging tool for students as well as a convenience in turning in and assigning homework.
 Teachers use interactive whiteboards as a teaching tool.
 Google Classroom is also used for assignments.
-A computer lab is available for projects and laptop carts are implemented in the classroom.
-Students may also Bring Their Own Device (BYOD).
+A set of Chromebooks is available in each classroom or students may bring their own device.

 Effective Christian education is not simply a process of adding chapel and Bible class to an academic curriculum, but the mission is to forge a mindset to transformation that begins through a relationship with Jesus Christ and is nurtured and developed deliberately and strategically through a curriculum and through relationships that confront and challenge a secular worldview.